mertkansen/projet-a-faire/README.md

 After signing up with a username and password, app redirects the user to the log in page.
 When the user logs in, app redirects the user to the home page.
-Furthermore, there is also a movies page which has created using the data provided by TMDB API
+Furthermore, there is a movies page which has created using the data provided by TMDB API

 In this React app, i used: